End-to-end One-shot Human Parsing: Experiments

 \subsection{Contenders}

-To comprehensively evaluate the effectiveness of the proposed method, we implement the representative OS3 methods into the OSHP settings \hefix{with the same augmentation techniques} as our EOP-Net described as follows.
+To comprehensively evaluate the effectiveness of the proposed method, we implement the representative OS3 methods into the OSHP settings with the same augmentation techniques as our EOP-Net described as follows.

-{\textbf{Fine-tuning~\cite{caelles2017one}}} \hefix{ is a classic method that fine-tunes the model on the meta-test dataset.} To implement Fine-tuning~\cite{caelles2017one} for OSHP, we first pre-train the model on $\mathcal{Q}_{train}$ and $\mathcal{S}_{train}$ then fine-tune it on the $\mathcal{S}_{test}$ for a few iterations.
+{\textbf{Fine-tuning~\cite{caelles2017one}}} is a classic method that fine-tunes the model on the meta-test dataset.
+To implement Fine-tuning~\cite{caelles2017one} for OSHP, we first pre-train the model on $\mathcal{Q}_{train}$ and $\mathcal{S}_{train}$ then fine-tune it on the $\mathcal{S}_{test}$ for a few iterations.
 Specifically, we use the same backbone as EOP-Net and only fine-tune the last two convolutional layers and the classification layer.

-{\textbf{SG-One~\cite{zhang2018sg}}} \hefix{ in Section~\ref{subsec:rel_os3}}.
+{\textbf{SG-One~\cite{zhang2018sg}}} in Section~\ref{subsec:rel_os3}.
 We follow the exact settings of SG-One~\cite{zhang2018sg} except for replacing the backbone with the same one as EOP-Net for better performance.
-Since the original SG-One~\cite{zhang2018sg} does not support $k$-way OSHP, we follow a similar prediction procedure as defined by Eq.~\eqref{eq:agm2} in our AGM to \hefix{generate the prediction for the ``background'' class except not using residual features.} \bohan{check whether referring to Eq.
-(6) is correct.. \hefix{he: it's correct}}
+Since the original SG-One~\cite{zhang2018sg} does not support $k$-way OSHP, we follow a similar prediction procedure as defined by Eq.~\eqref{eq:agm2} in our AGM to generate the prediction for the ``background'' class except not using residual features.

-{\textbf{PANet~\cite{wang2019panet}}} \hefix{ in Section~\ref{subsec:dml}.} We implement PANet~\cite{wang2019panet} as a baseline of non-parametric metric learning with a prototype alignment loss.
+{\textbf{PANet~\cite{wang2019panet}}} in Section~\ref{subsec:dml}.
+We implement PANet~\cite{wang2019panet} as a baseline of non-parametric metric learning with a prototype alignment loss.
 Because PANet requires $k$ support images and $k$ support masks to parse one query image in the $k$-way OSHP, we pair each query image with $k$ support images that each contains a unique class (\ie, with a binary support mask) as described in \cite{wang2019panet} during meta-training.
-In meta-testing, we use the same support image for each query-support pair but generate $k$ masks by selecting one class at a time and mask the other classes as the ``background'' class.
+In meta-testing, we use the same support image for each query-support pair but generate $k$ masks by selecting one class at a time and masking the other classes as the ``background'' class.
 Due to the high memory consumption for PANet~\cite{wang2019panet}, we use its original ResNet-50 backbone~\cite{he2016deep} to save GPU memory.